 Proposals should request no more than $1000 to $1500 except in unusual circumstances.
 The

 Committee will review the proposals and a decision will be made after the first round of awards.

 In general, half of an award is paid when the proposal is funded and the second half is paid

 when the project has been completed and a final report has been submitted.

 Proposals should be about 4-8 pages in length and include the following information:

-- Timetable of proposed research: In general, research and reports should be completed within 2 years
+Timetable: In general, research and reports should be completed with 2 years

-- Products: What will result from the proposed research?
+Products: What will result from the proposed research?
 We expect, at minimum, a project report and a brief account for publication in Douglasia, the journal of the Society.
-The preferred result is a publication in the peer-reviewed scientific literature.

 Submit an electronic copy to: